 We are not the only inhabitants of our bodies.
-The human microbiome, the full array of microorganisms (the microbiota) that live on and in humans and, more specifically, the collection of microbial genomes that contribute to the broader genetic portrait, or metagenome, of a human.
+The human microbiome is the full array of microorganisms (the microbiota) that live on and in humans and, more specifically, the collection of microbial genomes that contribute to the broader genetic portrait, or metagenome, of a human.
+The microbiome is defined as all the bacteria, viruses, fungi, archaea, and eukaryotes that inhabit the human body.
 The human microbiota consists of the 10-100 trillion symbiotic microbial cells harbored by each person, primarily bacteria in the gut; the human microbiome consists of the genes these cells harbor and that help maintain health from head to toe.
+The human microbiome weighs as much as 5 lb.
 Those that inhabit the vagina are important for reproductive health, healthy fetal development, and may even influence the child’s risk for eczema and allergies during infancy.

-A great deal of study is under way to learn more about the vaginal, gut, and uterine microbiome (collection of bacteria, fungi, yeast, and other microbial inhabitants) in fertility and pregnancy.
+A great deal of study is underway to learn more about the vaginal, gut, and uterine microbiome (collection of bacteria, fungi, yeast, and other microbial inhabitants) in fertility and pregnancy.
 When an overgrowth of one species outnumbers others, medical conditions such as bacterial vaginosis (BV) and urinary tract infections (UTIs) can develop.
-Recent studies indicate an imbalance of microbial species (dysbiosis) contributes to the risk factor for dangerous inflammation during pregnancy, when it can lead to premature delivery and other complications of pregnancy and childbirth.
+Recent studies indicate an imbalance of microbial species (dysbiosis) contributes to the risk factor for dangerous inflammation during pregnancy which can lead to premature delivery and other complications of pregnancy and childbirth.

 The vaginal microbiome and fertility